gloveboxes/DMX.Solution/README.md

 ##Architecture

-1. DMX Server - Dequeues json colour messages and references Fixtures.json to format data for the ENTTEC DMX Controller
+1. DMX Client - Anything that can publish a json colour message
-2. DMX Client - Anything that can publish a json colour message
+2. DMX Server - Dequeues json colour messages and references Universe.json to format data for the ENTTEC DMX Controller
 3. Middleware MQTT Pub/Sub queue for many DMX clients to one DMX Server or many DMX clients to many DMX Servers
     - MQTT Queue support on [Mosquiotto](http://mosquitto.org/) for local or Aure IoT Hub for internet scale queue services
     - Follow the [Mosquitto Debian repository](http://mosquitto.org/2013/01/mosquitto-debian-repository/) for installing Moquiotto on Raspbian.